NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-workflows.md

 resultsdir = "results/"
 ```

-The first part enables modular designs of Nextflow pipelines (more on this
+The first part enables more powerful functionality of Nextflow, including
-later), while the second simply defines where the workflow's results should end
+modular designs of pipelines (more on this later), while the second simply
-up.
-Double slashes (`//`) are used as comments in Nextflow.
-The next part
+defines where the workflow's results should end up.
+Double slashes (`//`) are
-defines the workflow itself:
+used as comments in Nextflow.
+The next part defines the workflow itself:

 ```groovy
 workflow {